• Jump to Content »

 When the painkiller took effect my mind worked overtime.
 I almost cried but held back again.
 I wasn’t sure for what reason I was crying - I think because I couldn’t understand how after all that I was going to be okay.

 Did I want anything?
-Well, I’d just cycled ninety five / ninety six miles today and had no dinner.
+Well, I’d just cycled 95/96 miles today and had no dinner.
 I was brought a sandwich and a dessert.
 And a can of coke.
 A urine sample showed up some blood - more tests and an I.V.P. internal x-ray.

 My left cheek was enormous.
-There was a swelling the size of a cereal bowl there - eight inches in diameter and sticking out three.
+There was a swelling the size of a cereal bowl there - 8 inches in diameter and sticking out 3.
 And it hurt.
-I was on my second ice bag.
+I was on my 2nd ice bag.

 After breakfast my aunt appeared and I managed a hug.
 I declined the wheelchair and, with crutches and help, hobbled to the car.